LeamHeb/paired-programming/README.md

 # Paired Programming interview foundation

 This challenge is technically simple.
-What we really want to evaluate here is a potential partner's **current** abilities in the layout of the solution, ability in the following areas :
+What we really want to evaluate here is a potential partner's **current** abilities in the following areas :

  - Java Knowledge
  - Solution layout - Well defined controllers, services, etc.